miohtama/ms.amp/README.rst

 Joomla! and Mobilejoomla!
 AMP stack as a local user. mobilejoomla.buildout is based on `buildout <http://www.buildout.org>`_ configuration automator.

+Setting up a local AMP stack for Joomla! development on your workstation by hand may easily take one workday.
+This automated script is designed to cut that time to ten minutes of effective work time.

 mobilejoomla.buildout target audience is developers who wish to contribute to Mobilejoomla! development or site integrators who wish to test Mobilejoomla! easily.